Tense wait for election results in volatile DR Congo - Journal du Cameroun

 With international concerns growing over the transfer of power in sub-Saharan Africa’s largest nation, Western powers have upped the pressure.

-The United States and European Union urged Kinshasa to ensure a peaceful change of power.
+The United States and European Union urged Kinshasa to ensure a peaceful transfer of power.

 Donald Trump announced Friday that the United States was sending about 80 troops to Gabon to deploy in the event of election-related unrest in nearby DR Congo.

-The African Union, which had sent an 80-member team to monitor the vote, insisted that respecting voters’ wishes was “crucial”.
+The African Union, which had an 80-member team monitoring the vote, insisted that respecting voters’ wishes was “crucial”.

+And Denis Sassou Nguesso, president of the DR Congo’s western neighbour the Republic of Congo, urged restraint in uncertain times to “safeguard peace and stability in this brother country”.

+The country’s powerful National Episcopal Conference of Congo (CENCO), which represents the country’s Catholic bishops, warned of popular anger if the final result were not “true to the verdict of the ballot box.”